Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 International recognition for Tahitian black pearls

-Today, the black pearl of Tahiti is recognized around the world.
+Today, the pearls from French Polynesia are recognized around the world.

 It is synonymous with: